-- College students who have completed 50 or more credit hours upon start of internship
+- Completed 50 or more undergraduate credit hours upon start of summer internship

-- Attending a college or university in Texas, or a Texas resident attending school out-of-state
+- Currently attending a college or university in Texas, or a Texas resident attending school out of state

-- Recent graduates or college seniors applied to or accepted into a graduate program are eligible (proof of application or acceptance to a graduate program will be required)
+- Recent college graduates must have applied to or been accepted into a graduate program to be eligible (proof of application or acceptance to a graduate program will be required)

-- Grade Point Averate (GPA) of 3.0 or above on a 4.0 system, (or comparable GPA)
+- Grade point average of 3.0 or above on a 4.0 system

 - Prior recipients are ineligible

 The application for summer 2022 internships is open through March 20, 2022

 Register for a virtual information session to learn more about the application process and program and to ask questions!

 Info sessions, held on Zoom, will provide details about the types of projects students will work on, networking opportunities, and overall learning experience students can expect.
 The application process is competitive and open to students with varied and nontraditional academic backgrounds.
 We encourage all interested applicants to register for one of the three information sessions to learn more about the application process and eligibility requirements.

 Prairie View A&M Information Session: January 26, 2022 - 6:00 p.m.